Who Can Witness A Signature On Legal Documents in the UK?

 Wills

-According to the Wills Act 1837, a will requires at least two witnesses who are not beneficiaries of the will.
+A wills solicitors can guide on the Wills Act 1837, which requires at least two witnesses who are not beneficiaries of the will.
 This helps to prevent undue influence, coercion, or conflict of interest.
 In the same vein, spouses cannot stand as witnesses to a will.
 This is due to the fact that wills typically include spouses as beneficiaries, and as such, there may be undue influence.

 When signing a will, section 9(c) Wills Act expects that the witnesses are all present to witness the signing and also verify the identity of other witnesses present.
 Section 9(d) further instructs that a wills signature witness may sign the will in the presence of the testator who made the will, without necessarily being in the presence of other witnesses.